EnHackathon/staging/_posts/2019-11-04-CallumWard.md

-I started out by looking for issues on [BPO, Python's bug tracker](bugs.python.org) which were marked with the `newcomer-friendly` keyword, as they as issues specifically marked out by maintainers as attainable first contributions.
+I started out by looking for issues on [BPO, Python's bug tracker](bugs.python.org) which were marked with the `newcomer-friendly` keyword, as they are issues specifically marked out by maintainers as attainable first contributions.

 I got a bit of luck, as almost all of the current `newcomer-friendly` issues had